 Do I get to check out the Desert Botanical Garden while I'm there?

 Yes.
 A ticket grants admission into the garden and access to all trails.
 However, the butterfly exhibit, Gertrude’s, and the garden shop will be closed.

 But will the garden be open to the public during the event?

 Nope.
 The garden will be closed to the public both days.

 What should I wear?

 The suggested look is “smart casual.”
 Think comfortable shoes, as DBG has some uneven terrain and lengthy walking trails.
-Hats, sunscreen, and water are always recommended.
+Hats, sunscreen, and sunglasses are always recommended.

 Can I bring my dog?

 Not every pup can come.
 However, service dogs with the appropriate vest and/or tag are permitted.

 The Devour Culinary Classic is set to take place rain or shine.